POSTED December 13, 2017

 1. Check your float switches and bilge pumps

 When you activate the float switch, your bilge pump should run until the float is returned to its original position.
 If it doesn’t, you can then go to the dash and try manually turning your pump on.
 If it works from there, you’ve likely got a faulty float switch.
-If it still doesn’t work, you’ll have to get a multimeter and test the float manually.
+And if it still doesn’t work, you’ll have to get a multimeter and test the float manually.

 2. Inspect your skin fittings